 - Stage 3 – completes the risk assessment based on the right questions for the right suppliers, which in turn drives a prioritised mitigation plan for stakeholders to implement – Resolution established

-To find out more about how you can proactively enhance your ability to track & act on your key supply chain risks, focus finite resources on the suppliers most critical to your business and gain the clearest insight on risks in your supply chain, take a moment to read our Supply Chain Risk Assessment Peruvian perspective and you can also find our other Peruvian perspectives here.
+To find out more about how you can proactively enhance your ability to track & act on your key supply chain risks, focus finite resources on the suppliers most critical to your business and gain the clearest insight on risks in your supply chain, please get in touch.